 - Reduce operating costs

 We are holding a series of interactive workshops for food and beverage businesses to share experiences, challenges and successes to date and plan future actions.
 Workshops will include case studies and lessons learned, technical topics, and opportunities to learn from peers.
 Our team of experts will connect participants with the appropriate resources - many of them free - and incentives or funding to help with energy and environmental improvements.
-Our first two workshops were held in May and November 2016, and participants gave very positive feedback, citing the networking opportunities and connection with resources as particularly helpful.
+We have held five workshops across Massachusetts since May 2016, and participants have given very positive feedback, citing the networking opportunities and connection with resources as particularly helpful.

 For more information, email us

 or follow us @foodbeverageMA